game-ci/documentation/docs/github/v2/15-deployment/android.md

 [Fastlane](https://docs.fastlane.tools/getting-started/ios/setup/) is a tool that can facilitate building and submitting your Android apps to Google, and is the easiest way to deploy your Unity project to Android for Play Store distribution.

 To configure Fastlane for your GitHub Actions workflow runners, you will need to locally set up a `Gemfile` and `Fastfile` within your project.
-A `Gemfile` specifies what Ruby dependencies are needed to set up and run Fastlane (which is written in Ruby), and a `Fastfile` will be how you configure your iOS build settings.
+A `Gemfile` specifies what Ruby dependencies are needed to set up and run Fastlane (which is written in Ruby), and a `Fastfile` will be how you configure your Android deployment settings.
 We will set up the `Gemfile` now, and the `Fastfile` in a later step.

 You will need your local machine to have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed, as well as Bundler.
 If you have Ruby installed but are unsure if you have Bundler, you can run the following to install it: